pedrorenzo/time-clock-api/README.md

 # timeclock
-This is a timeclock system
+This is a time clock API